 Facility Use

 Students should demonstrate care and respect for the church's property (building, equipment, and grounds) at all times during the school day.
-Electronics equipment and items in cupboards/closets are off-limits.
+Electronics equipment and items in on stage, or in cupboards/closets are off-limits.

 Closed Campus